mizzoumca/public-docs/constitution.md

 Section 3: *Money Spending Authority*
    1. All money decisions under $250 may be decided on by the Treasurer or President alone.
-   1. All other money expenditures over $250 and not in the jurisdiction of a large event committee must be voted on and passed by a simple majority of the executive board.
+   2. All other money expenditures over $250 and not in the jurisdiction of the TigerHacks committee must be voted on and passed by a simple majority of the executive board.
-   1. In the case of a tie on a decision, the faculty advisor shall provide the deciding vote.
+   3. In the case of a tie on a decision, the faculty advisor shall provide the deciding vote.
-   1. The active faculty advisor is responsible solely for financial transitions but maintains no oversite on the secondary Landmark Account.
-   1. The advisor does not spend club money unless authorized by the President and Treasurer.
+   4. The advisor does not spend club money unless authorized by the President and Treasurer.
-   1. After all elections take place, the advisor will meet with the President and Treasurer to discuss transitions.

 Section 4: *Money Requests from MCA Members*
    1. All money requests shall be filtered through the President and the Treasurer.
-   2. Before a request can be processed, the requestee must first fill out an Expected Return on Investment (RoI) form to submit with valid data.
+   2. A request must include information who, what, when, where,& why.
    3. The data needed for a form to be filled out must be made available to each requestee by any able executive board member.
-   4. After the form is filled out, the Treasurer and President have a maximum of 30 days to determine whether or not to approve the request.
+   4. The Treasurer and President have a maximum of 30 days to determine whether or not to approve the request.

 Section 5: Special Interest Groups:
    1. *General SIGs*